Outcome vs Process Goals: The Distinction That Decides Whether You Finish

 Performance Goals: Measurable Progress Markers

-Performance goals serve as bridges between your process and outcome goals.
+Performance goals serve as the bridge between process and outcome goals.
 They focus on achieving specific standards or milestones that indicate progress toward your larger objectives.

 Performance goals typically: